Crème Brûlée

 baked crème brûlée

 Carefully remove the pan from the oven and, using tongs or a wide spatula, remove the custards from the roasting pan.
-Refrigerate for several hours and up to 3 days (cover them with plastic wrap if making more than a few hours ahead).
+Refrigerate for several hours and up to 3 days.

 Step 4: Caramelize the Custards

-Before serving, sprinkle each custard with 1½ to 2 teaspoons sugar, depending on the size of the custard dish.
+Before serving, sprinkle each custard with 1½ to 2 teaspoons sugar in a thin layer.
 Use a blowtorch to caramelize the sugar until it is deeply golden.

 blow torching the sugar